ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/editor/tile_editor.markdown

  ##  A Quick Test Run

-Let's use what we've covered so far to throw together a very basic level (but really not much more than a couple of platforms) that we can play in using the swept character archetype that can be downloaded from the Zero Market, as covered in [ tutorial on the Zero Market](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/tutorials/external_zilch_engine_tools/the_market.markdown).
+Let's use what we've covered so far to throw together a very basic level (but really not much more than a couple of platforms) that we can play in using the swept character archetype that can be downloaded from the Zilch Market, as covered in [ tutorial on the Zilch Market](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/tutorials/external_zilch_engine_tools/the_market.markdown).

 - Use the TileEditor2D tool to create a set of simple platforms:
   ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/108816.png)